-We will update this post as news comes out about COVID-19.
-This post was last updated on March 23, 2021.
-Many of the questions and answers below come from our February 4, 2021 webinar, “The Long Haul Consequences of COVID-19.”
+We will update this post as news comes out about COVID-19 long haul symptoms.
+This post was last updated on Oct.
+10, 2021.
+Many of the questions and answers below come from our Feb.
+4, 2021 webinar, “The Long Haul Consequences of COVID-19”.

 What is meant by the term “COVID-19 long haul”?

 A person living with continued long-term symptoms after a COVID-19 infection is considered a COVID-19 long-hauler.
 The medical term used by doctors and researchers is Post Acute Sequelae of COVID-19, or PASC.